gulsicka/uiGuidelinesCode/mui-guidelines/README.md

 **Semantic HTML**

 Utilize semantic HTML elements to provide meaningful structure to your content.
-Use headings (<h1>, <h2>, etc.) to establish a hierarchical structure, and appropriate HTML elements (<nav>, <main>, <footer>, etc.) to convey the purpose and role of different sections of your page.
+Use headings (&lt;h1>, &lt;h2>, etc.) to establish a hierarchical structure, and appropriate HTML elements (&lt;nav>, &lt;main>, &lt;footer>, etc.) to convey the purpose and role of different sections of your page.

 # Documentation: